jsc329/ammonitorwiki/18-analyses.md

 As usual, we input the **db.path** object to the ‘db.path’ argument.
-In the ‘table’ argument, we specify whether we would like our encounter history to be generated from the classifications table (‘classifications’) or the scores table (‘scores’). the defaul, “classifications”, is recommended because it may reduce false positive detections by utilizing classifications made by one or more statistical learning models.
+In the ‘table’ argument, we specify whether we would like our encounter history to be generated from the classifications table (‘classifications’) or the scores table (‘scores’). the default, “classifications”, is recommended because it may reduce false positive detections by utilizing classifications made by one or more statistical learning models \[6\].
 In ‘locationID’, we must explicitly state which locationIDs should be used to generate the encounter history – this is intended to give the user greater ownership over which locations are meaningful for the encounter history during the seasonal monitoring